-Hong Kong police say knife-wielding attacker detained
+Hong Kong police arrest man in knife attack at protest site

 “We do not tolerate any form of violence regardless of one’s motive and political stance.
 We will certainly investigate fully and bring offenders to justice,” Tse said.

 Local media cited witnesses as saying that before going on a rampage, the man told his victims that Hong Kong belongs to China.
 Television footage showed the man suddenly grabbing district councilor Andrew Chiu by the neck and biting his ear when Chiu tried to stop him from leaving after the attack.
-One man was unconscious on the ground in a pool of blood.
+A man was left unconscious on the ground in a pool of blood.

 The incident occurred shortly after police stormed the mall and several other shopping complexes to thwart anti-government protests as tensions continue to mount after five months of unrest in the semi-autonomous Chinese territory.